element-hq/policies/docs/ems/privacy_notice.md

 Your authentication identifier is used to authenticate your access to Element Matrix Services at https://ems.host and to uniquely identify you.

+You will be giving the choice to set up 2-Factor Authentication to secure your account.
+For 2FA over SMS, we will require your phone number.
+This information will be shared with [Twilio](https://www.twilio.com/), our 2FA provider.

 **Element Matrix Services (EMS) Customer and Element Home Account Transaction and Billing Information**

 Paying for hosted homeserver services via EMS is handled entirely by our payment processor, [Stripe](https://stripe.com/en-gb/privacy).
 The processor stores your credit card information as well as your billing contact information in order to process your monthly or annual automatic renewals, or to allow you to upgrade or downgrade your subscription without re-entering a credit card number.